sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 <img src="http://sinabaghal.github.io/images/header.png" width="150%" height="150%">
 </p>

 Deep smoothing focuses on applying deep learning methods to generate smooth, arbitrage-free implied volatility surfaces.
+For someone unfamiliar with quantitative finance, this problem can be summarized as follows: Imagine you are given a set of points $$(k, \tau, iv)$$ representing market data.
+These points form part of a 3D surface that we aim to construct with two key objectives:

+First, we need to fit the market data accurately.
+Second, we must ensure that the surface meets certain curvature properties.
+In quantitative finance, this means creating an arbitrage-free surface.
+Mathematically, this translates to minimizing a specified loss function across the entire surface.

-Its main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces.
+Deep smoothing's main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces.
 By letting

 $$
 \begin{equation}